AtakanTurgut/git.controller.doc/README.md

 ![](pictures/gitswitch.PNG)

 - To merge two branches:
-We must be on the branch we will merge with.
+you must be on the branch you will merge with.

 ```bash
         git branch master